 4. In order a paper enters the peer review, all the corresponding authors are required to enter their ORDID during submitting the manuscript.
 In order you obtain your ORCID, please register here.

 a.
-On receiving the paper, the assistant editor will send an acknowledgement to the corresponding author immediately.
+On receiving the paper, the associate editor will send an acknowledgement to the corresponding author immediately.

 b.
 The process of peer review may take 8 weeks.

 c.
 We will send an acceptance e-mail to the corresponding author, indicating acceptance or not, as well as the date of publication.
 The authors should decide whether or not to accept our arrangements for publishing.